Smolt-to-Adult Survivals Smolt-to-Adult Survivals

 - CSS returning adult age composition query CSS returning adult age composition query- allows the user to query for the age compositions of returning adults used in the CSS 10 Year Report by choosing a species, source location, and year data.
 Data tables and graphs are returned.

-- Number of smolts and returning adults by study category Number of smolts and returning adults by study category- allows the user to query the estimated number of smolts per study category and adult count used to generate SAR estimates with associated 90% confidence interval and the number of returning adults per study category for PIT-tagged wild and hatchery Chinook and steelhead.
-Fish traverse the hydro system by (1) passing in-river through the Snake River collector dams in a non-bypass channel route (spillways or turbines), (2) passing in-river through the dam's bypass channel, or (3) passing in a truck or barge to below Bonneville Dam.
-These three ways of hydro system passage define the CSS study categories C0, C1 and transported (TRAN), respectively.
-In this query data tables and graphs are returned.
-NOTE: The numbers of smolts are those used in study category SAR estimation and do not necessarily represent their relative proportions in the run at large.
-The proportions of study categories in the run-at-large are published in the CSS Annual Report.
+- Number of smolts and returning adults by study category Number of smolts and returning adults by study category- allows the user to query the estimated number of smolts per study category with associated 90% confidence interval and the number of returning adults per study category for PIT-tagged Snake River wild and hatchery spring/summer Chinook, wild and hatchery steelhead, wild and hatchery fall Chinook, and hatchery sockeye.
+Fish traverse the hydro system by (1) passing in-river through the Snake River collector dams in a non-bypass channel route (spillways or turbines) (C0), (2) passing in-river through the dam’s bypass channel (C1), or (3) passing in a truck or barge (T).